 Level 2 products

-The Level 2 ARG Edition 1 data quality summary should be read by all users of Edition 1 Level 2 products.
+The quality summary documents should be read by all users of Level 2 products.

 The RMIB Level 2 products user guide gives details of product format and contents.